FAQ

 If you experience technical difficulties using the STiNE portal, please contact STiNE-Support.

-Questions regarding documents to be uploaded
+Questions regarding documents to be submitted

 Must the application documents be uploaded as a PDF?
 Can I instead submit the documents as a WORD document e.g.?

 It is absolutely essential to upload your application documents as PDF.
 If you submit documents in other formats, we may have problems to access them.
-PDF documents can be created directly in from WORD documents or most image editing software by using the Adobe PDF function, if installed, or by using free software and the print function.
+PDF documents can be created directly from WORD documents or most image editing software by using the Adobe PDF function, if installed, or by using free software and the print function.

 Please note that the PDF must not exceed the maximum file size of 5 MB.
 Therefore, please be sure to compress images or image files before converting them into a PDF.